Frequently Asked Questions

 As we currently have only 1 station, all services are ‘out and back’, which means you alight the train in the same place that your boarded.

 We have a dedicated wheelchair-user’s compartment on the train, which can accommodate one wheelchair and up to two carers/companions.
-We also have a specially designed ramp, giving safe and easy access on/off the train (both for wheelchairs and the less able).
-For more information on our facilities for less-able visitors, please click HERE
+We also have a specially designed ramp, giving safe and easy access on/off the train (both for wheelchairs and those with other mobility considerations).
+For more information on our accessibility provisions, please click HERE

 Do we run trains mid-week?